kyma-project/telemetry-manager/docs/contributor/styleguide/error_handling.md

 ```

 ### Creating Custom Error Types for Additional Context
 If additional context is necessary, define a custom error type.
-For example, in the following code snippet `CertExpiredError` defines an `Expiry` field that can be used by the calling code:
+For example, in the following code snippet, `CertExpiredError` defines an `Expiry` field that can be used by the calling code:

 ```go
 import (